Tea-n-Tech/chia-sync-helper/README.md

 ## What does it do?

-This program removes full nodes which are behind in height and thus improves syncing.
+This program ensures that no more than half the full nodes we are connected to are behind us in sync height.

 Options:

 - specify a height tolerance to allow nodes being behind (default 5000 blocks)
 - run indefinitely every X seconds

-## Important Note

-This program is an expression of desperation, since the chia full node software is not helping me sufficiently.
-By design this software disconnects full nodes which are far behind.
-This is bad for the community since new full nodes will have a harder time syncing if everyone uses this software.
-Depending on how many people will use this software I will address this issue.

 ## Improvement Ideas

 - [ ] Installation script for cron job use-case
 - [ ] Use chia API instead of cli
-- [ ] Allow a healthy balance of nodes being behind and nodes being further than us
+- [x] Allow a healthy balance of nodes being behind and nodes being further than us
-- [ ] Disable the node removal if entirely synced